rdpopov/nvim/README.md

 - might add a version of this as a debian docker container, already configured and ready to go

 ### Needed external programs
-- **ripgrep** as fzf needs it ... sort of. can do it with grep but is easier with this
+- **ripgrep** as telescope needs it.
+Easiest to install with rusts's cargo

-## Configuraton is split into several files all(most) in configs
+## Configuration is split into several files all(most) in configs
-- **auto.vim** - Auto commands, currenty only one that install new plugins and clears old ones.
+- **auto.vim** - Auto commands, currently only one that install new plugins and clears old ones.
 - **around.vim** - A weak implementation for surround, have no visual mode
 - **basic.vim** - Basic plugin settings, here i put plugins that need at most 2-3 lines of config.
 - **cmd.vim** - Some mappings that I have.
-- **colors.vim** -  ayu and other color stuff
+- **colors.vim** - Things about colors
 - **fzf.vim** - Fzf config stolen from the original repo, and modified slightly
 - **netrw.vim** - Config for netrw file browser.
 Surprisingly useful
 - **nvim-lsp.vim** - neovim native lsp configuration